anshg0432/hand_gesture_automation_project/README.md

 # hand_gesture_automation_project
 ## Description
-In this project we will automate electronic appliance and devices using hand gesture recognition.
+In this project we automated electronic appliance and devices using hand gesture recognition.

 ## Tech stack
 * Python